ruralocity/docent/README.markdown

 ## To Do

-- add a generator to do most of the setup automatically
 - replace HTTP basic authentication with something integrated with the host application
 - add support for self-hosted documents (I'd link to be able to post documents directly from ScreenSteps into Docent via XMLRPC, for example).